-Nevertheless, despite of these observations, we find clear indications for a temporal change in the HVSRs at 5 out of 11 seismic stations that can be attributed to the permafrost active layer (Fig. 7).
-The gliding frequency peaks are consistent with a realistic active layer thawing process starting in beginning of June and reaching consistently with the modeling results a thaw

-- 10 depth of about 2 m and S-wave velocities between 0.15-0.25 km s-1 at the end of the summer.
-The best example is station BRA2 where a peak emerges in May at 46 Hz (probably underestimated because of the anti-aliasing filter) from a flat HVSR curvespectrum measured in April (Fig. 4d).
+Another finding of Chatelain et al. (2008) are strong effects related to the nature of the shallow uppermost layer.
+Thick (>10-15 cm) mud, ploughed and/or water-saturated soil, was shown to lead to higher H/V amplitudes and appearance of artificial peaks at higher frequencies.
+Nevertheless, despite of these observations Similar, we have clear indications for a shallow, structural variation causing we find clear indications for a temporal change in the HVSRs at 5 out of 11 seismic stations and short-term HVSR peaks at two more stations during days of low wind speed that can be attributed to the permafrost active layer (Fig. 7).
+The gliding frequency peaks are consistent with a realistic active layer thawing process starting in beginning of June and reaching consistently with the modeling results a thaw depth of about 2 m and S-wave velocities between 0.15-0.25 km s-1 at the end of the summer.
+The best example is station BRA2 where a peak emerges in May at 46 Hz (probably underestimated because of the anti-aliasing filter) from a flat HVSR curve-spectrum measured in April (Fig. 4d).
 Subsequently, the peak frequency decreases to 38 Hz in June, 33 Hz in July, and 22 Hz in August.
-Furthermore, HV peak amplitude ratios lay in the range of the modeled values.
-Hence, our results suggest that HVSRs can indeed be used to monitor the thawing-freezing cycle in permafrost, given that a careful analysis of the temporal - 15 variability has been carried out as pointed out above.
-However, more calibration experiments are necessary to relate peak frequency directly to thaw depth and soil properties.
+Furthermore, HVSR peak amplitude ratios lay in the range of the modeled values.
+BRA2 was located at the eastern foot of a small hill, probably shielding the instrument more efficiently from wind coming dominantly from West.
+Hence, our results suggest that HVSRs can indeed be used to monitor the thawing-freezing cycle in permafrost, given that a careful analysis of the temporal variability has been carried out as pointed out above.
+However, more calibration experiments are necessary to relate peak frequency directly to thaw depth and soil properties, as well as to identify preferable sites for such measurements.

-Seasonal effects of the permafrost active layer on HVSRs have been reported previously by Abbott et al. (2016) and Kula et al. (2018).
+As a special case of the known seasonal effect on HVSRs related to the thawing-freezing cycle (e.g., Guéguen et al., 2017), variability caused by the permafrost active layer has been reported previously (Abbott et al., 2016; Kula et al., 2018).
 Instead of geophones, Abbott et al. (2016) (same experiment as James et al., 2017) used Posthole sensors buried in the active layer since these instruments are less sensitive to tilt.
-Such an instrumentation would therefore eliminate some of the noise issues we face with our deployment.
-Furthermore, the authors observed emerging HVSR peaks between 10 and 30 Hz
+Such an instrumentation would therefore eliminate some of the noise issues